California University of Pennsylvania

 - Gender & Sexuality Center

-Cal U undergraduate students don’t just learn about what others have done—they make discoveries and contributions of their own.
+Cal U undergraduate students don’t just learn about what others have done—they make discoveries and contributions of their own, unlocking a world of possibility.

 Working closely with professors in subjects that range from biology to theatre, they engage in research, scholarship, and creative projects through Cal U’s Center for Undergraduate Research, which may even provide funding for their work.
 Students who have done research at the undergraduate level stand out when applying for jobs or graduate school.